panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 The first requirement is to know the programming language of your choice: and if you're reading this post, most likely your language of choice is JavaScript.

-However, on top knowing the programming language, you also have to understand how to organize data to easily and effectively manipulate it depending on your task.
-That's were the data structures come into play.
+However, on top of knowing the programming language, you also have to understand how to organize data to easily and effectively manipulate it depending on your task.
+That's where the data structures come into play.

 In this post, I'm going to describe the queue data structure, what operations you can perform on it, as well present you with a simple queue implementation in JavaScript.

 ## 1. The queue data structure

-If you enjoy travelling (like I do), most likely you passed the check-in process at the airport.
-If there are a lot of travellers wanting to process the check-in, naturally a queue of people is formed at the check-in desk.
+If you enjoy traveling (like I do), most likely you passed the check-in process at the airport.
+If there are a lot of travelers wanting to process the check-in, naturally a queue of people is formed at the check-in desk.

 ![Airport Check-In Queue](./images/airport-queue.jpg)

-A traveller just entered the airport is going to *enqueue* into the queue, and the traveller that has just passed the check-in process at the desk is *dequeued* from the queue.
+A traveler who just entered the airport is going to *enqueue* into the queue, and the traveler that has just passed the check-in process at the desk is *dequeued* from the queue.

 This is the real-world example of a queue &mdash; and the queue data structure works the same way as the natural queue.